OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_texttemplates.md

 * **Texts**: The set of texts of the language in which the request was made.

 ## 3. Using Text Templates
-The text templates can be used in all scenarios where a text content is required, based on different data and/or language (for example, in the body of an e-mail notification).
+Text templates can be used in all scenarios where a text content is required, based on different data and/or language (for example, in the body of an e-mail notification).

 ### How to render a Text Template in a Behaviour?
-In order to transform a Text Template, is available in the OMNIA API an endpoint to do that.
+Our platform's API provides a specific endpoint for Text Template rendering inside Behaviours

 In the following sample, a template called "MyTemplate" is transformed using an entity's DTO as parameter.